Box lacrosse: History

 A new professional indoor lacrosse league was created in the 1970s with the formation of the original National Lacrosse League.
 This league opened in 1974 with teams in Montreal, Toronto, Rochester, Syracuse, Philadelphia, and Maryland.
 For the 1975 season, Rochester moved to Boston, Syracuse moved to Quebec City, and Toronto moved to Long Island.
 Thus, by its second year, the original NLL was playing in all major league arenas: the Colisée de Québec, the Montreal Forum, the Boston Garden, Nassau Coliseum, the Spectrum, and the Capital Centre.
 When the two wealthier '75 NLL franchises, Philadelphia and Maryland, finished out of the playoffs, and with Montreal losing access to the fabled Montreal Forum in the upcoming season due to the 1976 Montreal Olympic Games, the league folded after two seasons due to financial uncertainty.

 The rebirth of professional box lacrosse in the United States came on March 13, 1986, with the formation of the Eagle Pro Box Lacrosse League, which was incorporated by Russ Cline and Chris Fritz.
 The league originated with four teams: the Philadelphia Wings, New Jersey Saints, Washington Wave, and Baltimore Thunder, and unlike box lacrosse generally, was played during the winter.
 The league rebranded itself as the Major Indoor Lacrosse League (MILL) immediately after its inaugural season, and in 1998 renamed itself again, this time to the NLL.
-In 1998, the NLL entered into the Canadian market for the first time with the Ontario Raiders.
-Although eight of the league's fourteen teams are based in American cities, more than two-thirds of the players are Canadian.
+In 1998, the NLL entered into the Canadian market for the first time with the Ontario Raiders, renamed after 1 season to the Toronto Rock.

+In 2025, the NLL consists of 14 teams, evenly split between the United States and Canada.
+The league is very volatile, with teams moving or folding every few years.
+The most recent change is the move of the Firewolves from Albany, New York, to Oshawa, Ontario.
+The oldest team that has not moved from its original location is the Buffalo Bandits, who were founded in 1992 and are the league's most successful club, having won seven championships.